RACING AHEAD: With Tony McCormick

-Racing pundit Tony McCormick from www.irishbigracetrends.com beforetheoff.com and racing radio station racingfm.com looks at trainers who are ready for the early weeks of the National Hunt season.
+Racing pundit Tony McCormick from www.irishbigracetrends.com beforetheoff.com and racing radio station racingfm.com presents his weekly column.

 Trainer Oliver Sherwood says 2015 Grand National winner Many Clouds could make his return to action in the Charlie Hall Chase on Saturday, October 31.
 The son of Cloudings has been given an extended break following his exertions at Aintree in April and only recently completed his first meaningful piece of work.

 Lambourn-hander Sherwood says the eight-year-old responded well to the work-out and looks in fine condition ahead of a potential seasonal debut in the Yorkshire showpiece.